Naoko Yamada: the director who paints emotions with light and silence

 How to make a forum user cry without using a single line of dialogue 😭

-The most irritating thing about Yamada is that she makes you feel identified with a girl who only moves her fingers or looks at the floor.
+The most irritating thing about Yamada is that she makes you feel identified with a girl who only moves her fingers or looks at the ground.
 While other directors resort to three-minute monologues, she breaks your heart with the reflection of a raindrop on a window.
 And on top of that, she leaves you with the feeling that you should have paid more attention to your crush's gestures in high school.
 Good thing you then watch K-On! and forget about existential angst.